jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 ---
 layout: post
-title:  "Tips to make a multiplayer game at a game jam"
+title:  "Tips to make a multiplayer game at a Game Jam"
 date:   2015-09-26 14:00:00
 categories:
 - game